 Skip to main content

-Noxus uses a plugin server architecture that runs plugin code in isolated processes, separate from the core platform.
-This keeps the platform stable while letting plugins use any dependencies and run arbitrary logic.
+Noxus runs plugin code inside isolated sandboxes, separate from the core platform.
+This keeps the platform stable — and safe — while letting plugins use any dependencies and run arbitrary logic.

 High-level overview